James Hardie Industries plc (JHX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-12, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to James Hardie Industries plc ("James Hardie" or the "Company") (NYSE: JHX) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Nov.
+14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against James Hardie Industries plc ("James Hardie" or the "Company") (NYSE: JHX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JAMES HARDIE INDUSTRIES PLC (JHX), CLICK HERE BEFORE DECEMBER 23, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JAMES HARDIE INDUSTRIES PLC (JHX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 23, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?